 Not every macro repricing is a growth shock.
 Inflation shocks change pricing through purchasing power, margin pressure, and nominal discount-rate expectations.
 Liquidity shocks work through financing conditions and market depth.
 Policy shocks may matter because of fiscal or monetary actions even when underlying activity has not yet changed much.
-A growth shock is narrower.
+A growth shock is more specific.
 It is a repricing driven mainly by changing expectations about real economic momentum.

 How growth shocks reach asset prices

-The first channel is earnings expectation.
+The first channel is earnings expectations.
 If investors expect stronger activity, they usually mark up future revenues, operating leverage, and volume-sensitive profit streams.
 If they expect weaker activity, they mark those assumptions down.
 Equities therefore respond not just to current profits, but to the expected path of profits embedded in valuation.

 The second channel is discounting.
 A positive growth repricing can improve cash-flow expectations while also pushing real yields higher, which reduces the present value of long-duration assets.
 A weaker growth outlook can do the reverse, hurting cyclical earnings assumptions while improving the relative appeal of duration.
 That is why growth shocks do not produce a simple one-direction market script.